Edmonton LRT: History

 Edmonton's population grew rapidly in the decades after the Second World War, going from 160,000 residents in 1951 to 451,000 in 1976.
 During the 1960s and early 1970s, city-commissioned studies recommended a number of city-wide transportation systems such as heavy rail transit lines, and freeway networks.
-The city opted to study LRT as a "balanced" solution; being more cost effective and flexible than heavy rail (i.e., subways), but higher-capacity and less expensive in the long-term than bus-only networks utilizing freeways.
+The city opted to study light rail as a "balanced" solution; being more cost effective and flexible than heavy rail (i.e., subways), but higher-capacity and less expensive in the long-term than bus-only networks utilizing freeways.

 Edmonton's northeast section was selected as the first area to receive transportation improvements, because its road network was at risk of being overwhelmed by new developments.
-City Council was presented with three options in 1974: 1) A freeway-bus option, which would require 70 buses in peak hours, require substantial land acquisition, and reduce potential transit ridership; 2) an all-bus option that would require 150 buses in peak hours, which would share traffic lanes with vehicles aside from limited bus-priority measures, and; 3) an integrated option that required 75 buses in peak hours, and 14 LRT cars on a northeast line.
-The third option had the lowest ongoing costs of the three, and City Council approved it in 1973 despite provincial funding not being secured yet.
-In 1974, the Alberta Government pledged $45 million over four years, which was the original estimated cost of construction.
+The city council was presented with three options in 1974: a freeway-bus option, which would require 70 buses in peak hours, require substantial land acquisition, and reduce potential transit ridership; an all-bus option that would require 150 buses in peak hours, which would share traffic lanes with vehicles aside from limited bus-priority measures; and an integrated option that required 75 buses in peak hours, and 14 LRT cars on a northeast line.
+The third option had the lowest operating costs of the three, and the city council approved it in 1973 despite provincial funding not being secured yet.
+In 1974, the Alberta government pledged $45 million over four years, which was the original estimated cost of construction.

 Construction began in 1974 with a budget of $65 million.
 During planning and construction, the managers of various departments and city-owned utilities coordinated through a Municipal Planning Commission, which allowed the city to reserve a path for the LRT; this included controlling the location of piles under the Edmonton Plaza Hotel to allow for LRT tunnels to be constructed later.
-As well, members of the University of Alberta's Faculty of Engineering served as advisors for the project, and conducted research in areas such as transportation planning, traffic management, soil mechanics, and tunnelling.
+Members of the University of Alberta's Faculty of Engineering also served as advisors for the project, and conducted research in areas such as transportation planning, traffic management, soil mechanics, and tunnelling.